TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 ## Automated Test Case Generation
-Consists of creating an object, changing the state of that object and method call with proper input values.
+Automated Test Case Generation consists of creating an object, changing the state of that object and proper method calls with matching corresponding values.
-Unit tests of classes should include all possible constructor and method invocation in order all cases to be analyzed.
+Unit tests of classes should include all possible constructors and method invocations in order to analyze all cases.
-Generic algorithms use chromosome encoding ensuring that for hard to reach code fragments test cases are implemented by creating sequence of program calls.
+Genetic algorithms use chromosome encoding ensuring that test cases for hard-to-reach code fragments are implemented by creating sequence of program calls.

-## Generic Algorithms for the Unit Testing of Classes
+## Genetic Algorithms for the Unit Testing of Classes
-Generic algorithms are broadly applied in testing procedural programs.
+Genetic algorithms are broadly applied in the testing of procedural programs.

 ### Unit testing of classes
-Unit testing of classes considers that each class being tested consists of constructor(s), method invocation within sertain set of input parameters
+Unit testing of classes considers that each class being tested consists of constructor(s), method invocation within certain set of input parameters

 ### Evolutionary testing
-Evolutionary testing requires certain steps to be implemented in the algorithm including definition of parameters, maximum execution time, targets, automatically generated tests.
+Evolutionary testing requires certain steps to be implemented in the algorithm including a definition of parameters, maximum execution time, targets and automatically generated tests.
-The algorithms resuts in gererating test cases that are properly defined for at lest one target.
+The algorithms result in generating test cases that are properly defined for at least one target (e.g., branches).

 ### Chromosomes
-Chromosomes includes number of input values to be used as parameters of methods and constructors that belong to a ceartain class.
+Chromosomes include a number of input values to be used as parameters of methods and constructors that belong to a certain class.
 The specification of chromosomes thus must include the specification of the methods and the proper sequence of parameters.

 ### Mutation operators
-By randomly selectiong mutation operators, chromosomes are being changed by the generic algorithm.
+By randomly selecting mutation operators, chromosomes are being changed by the genetic algorithm.
 #### Mutation of input value
 Randomly generated value replaces another with the same type.
 #### Constructor change